 - Make nodes bigger for matches with more cM

-- Analyze most important matches using different parameters such as closeness, centrality, etc.
+- Analyze most matches using different parameters such as closeness, centrality, etc.

 - Change the graph type based on preferred view or parameter

-GEDmatch is the easiest way to do collect the input data, but it’s still fairly time-consuming.
+GEDmatch is the easiest way to manually collect the input data, but it’s still fairly time-consuming.

 Instructions for Getting Your Input Data

-Probably the first thing to know is to not include your parents’ and siblings’ information.
-I would actually use a parent’s kit or the farthest back ancestor you have tested, if applicable.
+Probably the first thing to know is that you shouldn’t include shared cM values for your parents’ or full-siblings’ kits.
+Although, if your parent has tested, you’d probably want to use their kit or that from the farthest-back tested ancestor for the side of the family you’re investigating.
 You can also delete any other matches that are very close if you want to see clusters from farther back ancestors.